-Advanced Art

-Prerequisite: Must take at least 4 other Art classes.
+Advanced Art 1⁄2 credit Grades 11-12 Prerequisite: Must take at least 4 other Art classes.
 Must also be a junior or senior with approval from the teacher.

 Recommended for students planning on continuing art in college.
 Advanced art is intended for students who want to refine their artistic skills.
 Students will be making and critiquing their work every few weeks.
 Students will choose some of their projects according to the skills they hope to improve on.
 This course is only for students who are self-motivated and serious about creating art.